Scooby-Doo Mystery

-Scooby-Doo Mystery is the name of two video games released by Acclaim Entertainment in 1995 and licensed by Sunsoft based on the Scooby-Doo franchise.
+Scooby-Doo Mystery is the name of two video games released by Acclaim Entertainment in 1995 and produced by Sunsoft based on the Scooby-Doo franchise.
 One of the games was released for the Sega Genesis and features a more traditional adventure game-style interface.
 The other title, released for the Super Nintendo Entertainment System, is an adventure game with platforming elements.
 Both were released only in North America.
 In both games, players take control of Shaggy Rogers and Scooby-Doo, who help solve various mysteries with other members of Mystery Incorporated who serve minor roles during gameplay.

 Sega Genesis version

 This version is a more traditional graphic adventure game divided into two scenarios: "Blake's Hotel" and "Ha-Ha Carnival".
 The player controls Norville "Shaggy" Rogers, who is followed around by Scooby, while Fred, Daphne, and Velma make brief appearances, often at the beginning and end of a mystery.
 The object of the game is to solve puzzles to progress, uncover the mystery and catch the monster/criminal to win the scenario.
 The player has ten different commands located at the bottom of the screen to control Shaggy and solve puzzles.
 The action menu can be switched to the inventory menu to interact with the items and put them to use.
 Most of the puzzles require logic to solve, while others require a specific action to solve.

 In the first scenario, the gang goes to Daphne's Uncle Blake's hotel where a ghost of a Native American Chieftain has been scaring away clients and staff, with only the gardener and the cook remaining.
 While the gang goes to investigate, Shaggy and Scooby go inside the hotel only to find Blake has been kidnapped.
 Eventually Shaggy and Scooby come across a gold mine under the hotel and the heart of the mystery is revealed to be an ancient medallion the ghost is looking for.

 In the second scenario, the gang goes to the Ha-Ha Carnival which happens to be closed.
 An evil clown has sabotaged the services and imprisoned the carnival manager somewhere in the funhouse. as Shaggy and Scooby are imaged helping the manager as they would rescue the others stranded in a lake.
 After trying out the rollercoaster, Shaggy and Scooby find out that the clown has a prime interest in getting employment in the carnival but was immediately rejected by the manager who proceeded to capture him.